justinleetyler/justinleetyler.github.io/catalog.md

 > Christianity was far more focused on 'theological truth' than traditional Greek or Roman religions and palced greater emphasis on 'sacrificial practice'. -p.
 348 -q
 > If Constantine did not much like the controversy of his own day, he would have despised what was to come. -p.
 351 -q

-Ehrman, Bart D. -- The new testament. -- New York : Oxford University Press, 2004. -- xxxiii, 506 p. -- ISBN 0195154622.
-1. 225.6.
+Ehrman, Bart D. -- The new testament. -- New York : Oxford University Press, 2004. -- xxxiii, 506 p. -- ISBN 0195154622 -- DDC 225.6.

 > 'I. What is the New Testament A. diversity in Early Christianity 1.
 Jewish Christian Adoptionists a.
 Christ adapted by God to be Gods son b.
 Jesus was not divine. c. continue to follow OT rules except sacrifice d. considered paul a heritic.
 2. Marcionite Christians a.
 Followed Marcion. b.
 Gospel over law. c.
 Two gods in the bible. d.
 Jesus completely divine 1) a phantasm 3.
 Gnostic Christians a. claimed a special knowledge for salvation. b.
 Jesus only one of the divine beings c.
 Salvation meant excaping the material world.
 4. Proto-orthodox a.
 Jesus as both human and divine B. NT 1.
 27 books 2. ~15 authors 3.
 Written btw 50 and 120 AD 4.
 Formalized by Athanasius in 367 AD.' -p. -o
 > 'II The world of early Christian Traditions A. The problems 1.
 Where do you start reading? a.
 Matthew, the first book of the bible, isn't the first one written. b.
 1Thes. is, but paul never met Jesus; lived after he died 2.
 Conditions of 1st century Rome. a.
-No middle class b. travel was horrendous B. Religiosity in the Greco-roman world.
-1. Terms a.
+No middle class b. travel was horrendous B. Religiosity in the Greco-roman world -- DDC Terms a.
 Pagan: Anyone who is not a Jew or a Christian. b.
 Gentile: Anyone who is not a Jew; christian or not.
 2. Nature of religion a. no hierarchy b. no creeds c. no ethical committments d. no sacred writings e. no church/state separation f. no exclusive comittments g. ritual was important 3.
 The Divine Pyramid a.
 The one God b.
 The great Gods 1) mentioned in the Iliad and Odyssey c.
 Daimonia, loal gods, etc. d.
 Divine beings, demigods, immortals, heros e.
 Humans.
-B. Judiasm in the Greco-Roman world.
-1. Cultic practices a. animal sacrifices b. prayer 2.
+B. Judiasm in the Greco-Roman world -- DDC Cultic practices a. animal sacrifices b. prayer 2.
 Monotheistic 3.
 The Covenant a.
 The Law b.
 The temple 1) perhaps the size of 25 football fields.
 4. Jewish Sects a.
 Pharisees 1) believed in resurrection b.
 Sadduccees 1) the aristicrates c.
 Essenes 1) produced dead sea scrolls 2) Conservative d.
 Fourth Philosophy 1) militant' -p. -o
 > 'V. St. Mark A. Rooted in a Jewish worldview 1.
 Jesus as Messiah a.
 Future king of Israel b.
 A cosmic deliveror 2.
 The Son of God a.
 A king of Israel b.
 Entire nation of Israel B. Pictures of Jesus 1.
 Son of god a. opposed by authorities b. opposed by his unique status 2.
 The misunderstood Son of God a. not knowing where his power comes from 3.
 (And yet?.)
 The achnowledge son of God 4.
 The suffering son of God 5.
 The criucified son of God 6.
 The vindicated son of God c.
 Mark and his readers 1.
 Written for non-jews 2.
 Converted from paganism 3. ''The way clealy still part of Judiasm d.
 The ''Son of Man.''
 1. Somebody divine' -p. -o
 > 'III Early Traditions A. Oral tradition 1.
 Mark written ~70AD 2.
 Matthew and luke written ~80AD 3.
 John written ~90AD B. Moral truth, not historical truth' -p. -o
 > 'IV.
 Literary and historical introduction A. Gospels were a form of ancient Biographies.
 B. Antient biographies portrayed essential traits in a chronological order C. Therefore, early Christians wrote about the man they worship as the 'Son of God who died dfor the salvation of the world.' -65' -p. -o